e3pi/picu/README.md

 Of a modest 0.75 million listed picu - almost all worthless - provides a sample to empirically determine psi's so the rarer hipsi - high-Psi - may be reliably assigned.

+A semi-stable Picu Valuation Formula

+As big orchard miners produce a vast Pacific Ocean of relatively infinite picu candidates to our droplets, this will reduce value over time for everyone in the beginning, then stop -- being bounded by psi's fixed wall.
+Nature's psi is our friend.

 MINING
 ======